 Samuel Ngeh, a Scripture engagement facilitator in Cameroon, received a motorbike and attended one of the training workshops.
 He says, “The lessons were highly practical with strategic explanations.
 They have increased my sensitivity on the highway.
 Maintenance sessions gave me insights to things that I must not ignore.
 Now I am able to do a proper check on my engine and recognize problems that could keep my engine from functioning effectively.
 Thanks to this bike [and training], I am now equipped to ride with confidence over long distances to meet with churches and help them understand how to know and obey the Scriptures.”

-To support this project and others like it, please give to Land Transportation.
+To support this project and others like it, please give to Transportation Solutions.
 Thank you for partnering with us in this ministry!